 The implied volatility is no predictor for the direction.

 Even when we know the value of expected volatility, it’s no indicator of the direction of the next movement.
 High volatility expects a larger price swing to happen but it could happen in both directions.

-The implied volatility depends on the pricing model and its parameters.
+The implied volatility depends on the pricing model.

 Options for the same asset or Forex pair will have different implied volatilities when their strike prices and time to expiration are different.
 Thus, the IV is non-constant among options of different pricing models and different parameter values.